alechries/docker-setup-samples/php/laravel/README.md

-# Vanilla PHP + Docker Example
+# Laravel + Docker Example

 ## 🚀 Overview

-A simple example of a **Vanilla PHP** application containerized with Docker and Docker Compose, using an Apache web server.
+A simple example of a **Laravel** application containerized with Docker and Docker Compose, using an Apache web server.

 ## 📁 Project Structure